tmick0/arduino-rgbctrl/README.md

 ## Virtual machine

 rgb-ctrl is based on an 8-bit virtual machine called rgbvm.
-It implements an application-specific instruction set, having 15 general purpose registers, a flag register, an instruction pointer register, a few basic arithmetic operations, color space conversion operations, branching operations, and output controls.
+It implements an application-specific instruction set, having 15 general purpose registers, a flag register, an instruction pointer register, a few basic arithmetic operations, color space conversion operations, branching operations, and output controls, and an instruction that reads analog inputs.

 Execution starts at instruction offset 0, resetting to 0 if the end of the program is reached.